What is this medicine?

 - liver disease

-- an unusual or allergic reaction to simvastatin, other medicines, foods, dyes, or preservatives
+- an unusual or allergic reaction to leflunomide, other medicines, lactose, foods, dyes, or preservatives

 - pregnant or trying to get pregnant

 Take this medicine by mouth with a full glass of water.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
 Do not stop taking except on your doctor’s advice.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.